Weak earnings add to Wall Street's Fed-triggered slide

 The specter of rising borrowing costs only added to concerns of slowing corporate profit growth next year as economic growth slackens, with increasing fears of a recession, in the backdrop of the China-U.S. trade war and other geopolitical concerns.

-Eight of the 11 major S&P sectors were lower, led by consumer staples .SPLRCS falling 1.27 percent and consumer discretionary .SPLRCD down 0.52 percent.
+Eight of the 11 major S&P sectors were lower, led by consumer staples falling 1.27 percent and consumer discretionary down 0.52 percent.

-Healthcare stocks .SPXHC also took a beating, sliding 0.50 percent, while a drop in crude oil prices pulled down the energy index .SPNY 0.30 percent.
+Healthcare stocks also took a beating, sliding 0.50 percent, while a drop in crude oil prices pulled down the energy index 0.30 percent.

 “All people are talking about today is the aftermath of the Fed hike.
 The fact that Fed just killed the notion that they are here to backstop the market,” said Michael Antonelli, managing director, institutional sales trading at Robert W. Baird in Milwaukee.